KevanAwesome/TiTsEdJST/readme.md

+# TiTsEdJSTest

+This is a fork!
+Used for my own testing.

 # TiTsEdJS

 TiTsEdJS is a javascript based state editor for the H-game TiTs.
 It is loaded into the same runtime enivornment as the game itself and edits the variables of the game in real time.